 Turn on airplane mode.

-If your phone still won’t cool down, turn on airplane mode to shut down any Wifi or Bluetooth connections that could be straining its processor.
+If your phone still won’t cool down, turn on airplane/offline mode to shut down any Wi-Fi or Bluetooth connections that could be straining its processor.
 Or at the very least, turn off all the settings you don’t currently need — such as GPS, Wi-Fi, Bluetooth, etc.

-On most phones, this function is easy to find under the general settings menu.
+On most phones, the airplane mode function is easy to find under the general settings menu.

 Close all apps.